 Clydeside Orienteers is an orienteering club based in Glasgow, Scotland.
-Most of our membership is concentrated around the north and west of the city, but we welcome members from anywhere in the Glasgow area or indeed from further afield.
+We welcome members from anywhere in the Glasgow and surrounding area or indeed from further afield.
+The club runs regular training sessions, supplemented by regular fitness training sessions, suitable for all members and we regularly attend other local and national events.

 Thursday Evening Hill Runs

-Meet every Thursday at 7pm to run on the hills north of Glasgow.
-For directions contact club.
+Meet every Thursday at 7pm to run on the hills north of Glasgow (harder level of physical activity).

 30th Sep 09